St. Patrick's Roman Catholic Cemetery, Wildfield

 © Michael Harrison 2009

-There is no evidence of the exact relationship between George Harrison and William Harrison Sr. other than a mention in the Harrison family file in the Perkins Bull Collection that he was the brother of William Harrison Jr, son of William Harrison and Mary Hutchison.
+For many years there was no evidence of the exact relationship between George Harrison and William Harrison Sr. other than a mention in the Harrison family file in the Perkins Bull Collection that he was the brother of William Harrison Jr, son of William Harrison and Mary Hutchison.
 The information in the Perkins Bull Collection was obtained through research and interviews in the 1930s.
-Given his birth date of circa 1809 he could certainly be the son of William Harrison and Mary Hutchinson (as they were married in 1804).
-Mary Harrison (nee Hutchinson) was the sponsor at the baptism of George's daughter Mary in 1833 (along with Matthew Hutchinson) which suggests that this is so, but if it was, why is George not mentioned in William Harrison Sr.'s will of 1836?
+However, recently (2017) I have discovered the Easter Communion Lists for the Roman Catholic Chapel in Egton Bridge, North Yorkshire and in the list for 1826 a son George is clearly listed in the household of William Harrison and Mary Hutchinson in Murkside, Egton township, North Yorkshire.
+Therefore despite the fact George is not mentioned in William Harrison's will of 1836 I believer that he is his son.

 George HARRISON (1809-1855) married Faith –later Mary- LINTON (bap June 17, 1804, Goathland, North Yorkshire, England - January 1884) on December 15, 1829, in Goathland (Parish of Pickering) (Church of England), North Yorkshire, England.
 Esther Linton, Faith's sister was the witnesses.
 Faith changed her name to Mary when she made her "profession of faith" and converted to Catholicism on June 17, 1837.
 Faith was the daugher of Thomas LINTON and Mary LOWNSBROUGH.
 Her brothers Brian and Moses also immigrated to Canada.
 Faith's brother Isaac married William Harrison's sister Hannah (Ann) at Egton in April 1829.